tprouvot/mask-sobject/README.md

 	- > 'SALESFORCE.COM FRANCE' => ''
 - Replace:
 	- Actions Types:
-		- Hardcoded: You must insert an hardocoded value in Value__c field to replace the current field value with hardcoded one.
+		- Hardcoded: You must insert an hardcoded value in Value__c field to replace the current field value with hardcoded one.
 		- Dictionary:
 			- You can choose different dictionary fields to replace the current value **Firstname, Lastname, Fullname, Email, Company Name, Street**.
 			- A random line from MaskSObjectDictionary.json file will be selected to fill the field.